 Regardless of the size of your craft, when navigating rough waters, your aim is to keep your vessel’s pontoons above the water.

-Here are some pontoon boat tricks for handling rough waters
+Here are some tricks to use if you find yourself pontooning in rough waters

 Resist the urge to slow down before cruising into large waves, which can put your nosecones beneath the water and cause water to come onboard.